Doraku/DefaultEcs/README.md

 // this create a new entity with no id
 Entity
-Component Int32 1337

-// this create a new entity with the id "Foo"
-Entity Foo

-// this sets the component of the type with the alias Test of the previously created Entity as the same as the one of the Entity with the id MyEntity
+// this sets the component of the type with the alias Test of the previously created Entity as the same as the one of the Entity with the id Foo
-ComponentSameAs Test MyEntity
+ComponentSameAs Test Foo
 ```
 <a name='Overview_Serialization_BinarySerializer'></a>
 ### BinarySerializer